Teachers 2023-06-01T08:59:01+00:00

 Matilda Fleming

 Matilda Fleming studied English and History of Art at the University of Glasgow before completing an MA at the Courtauld Institute of Art.
 She specialised in American art from the Sixties and particularly loves photography and performance art.
 Since graduating, Matilda had worked in educational roles in a variety of museums and galleries.
+Matilda joined the AHLU teaching team in 2021.

 Dr Roz Hayes